There’s an Eiffel Tower replica in Vegas.

 These prices are subject to change and may vary by season.

-The Space Needle is located at 115 Historic Nature Trail in Gatlinburg TN.
+The Space Needle is located at 115 Historic Nature Trail in downtown Gatlinburg TN.

-Have you been to the Space Needle in Gatlinburg?
+Have you been to this 407-foot observation tower with incredible views of the Great Smoky Mountains?
 Let us know in the comments.